-In Faun and Starry Night (1970.305) from 1955, Picasso returned to the mythological themes explored in early pictures.
-Again, incorporating life experience into his painting, he evokes his infatuation with a new love, a young woman named Jacqueline Roque (19271986), who became his second wife in 1961 when the artist was seventy-nine years old.
-In this painting, Picasso symbolizes himself as a faun, calmly and coolly gazing with mature confidence and wisdom at a nymph who blows her instrument to the stars.
+In Faun with Stars (1970.305) from 1955, Picasso returned to the mythological themes explored in early pictures.
+Again, incorporating life experience into his painting, he evoked his infatuation with a new love, a young woman named Jacqueline Roque (1927–1986), who became his second wife in 1961 when the artist was seventy-nine years old.
+Picasso symbolized himself as a faun, calmly and coolly gazing with mature confidence and wisdom at a nymph who blows her instrument to the stars.
 The picture embraces his spellbound love for Jacqueline.

 Even into his eighties and nineties, Picasso produced an enormous number of works and reaped the financial benefits of his success, amassing a personal fortune and a superb collection of his own art, as well as work by other artists.
 He died in 1973, leaving an artistic legacy that continues to resonate today throughout the world.